-The Integrated Recovery Team is composed of the resident’s therapist, recovery coordinator, community work and service program leader, evening staff support, psychiatrist, wellness staff, and led by the clinical director.
-The team communicates and collaborates with the resident and, working together, helps the resident to develop and implement solutions and strategies.
-This approach integrates the best of mental health science into the resident’s CooperRiis recovery experience.
+The Integrated Recovery Team is composed of the resident’s therapist, recovery coordinator, community work and service program leader, residential staff, psychiatrist, wellness staff, and led by the clinical director.
+The team communicates and collaborates with the resident and, working together, helps him/her develop and implement healing solutions and strategies.
+This approach integrates the best of evidence based mental health science into the resident’s CooperRiis recovery experience.

 Each resident is paired with a licensed therapist upon admission to CooperRiis.
-All of our therapists can be informally sought out during the day for support.
-A resident meets with their therapist formally at least once a week.
+A resident meets with their therapist formally at least once a week, or as needed.
 These sessions can take place at any place on campus, whether inside an office or beneath the spreading arms of an old growth tree.

 Our Recovery Coordinators, affectionately referred to as “Dream Weavers” help residents implement their Dream Statements and formulate an overall recovery plan, specifically addressing current challenges and future lifestyle, career and educational choices.
 With the permission of the resident, Recovery Coordinators also serve as liaisons between the resident and their family, outside professionals, referring educational or therapeutic consultants and others.

 We believe that mental health challenges cannot simply be ‘fixed’ with a permanent regime of high dosage medication.
 At the same time, we believe medication can be life saving.
 CooperRiis emphasizes the importance of shared and collaborative decision-making.
 We want to empower residents to be the responsible drivers of their healthcare.

 Resident’s medications are reviewed upon admission and then regularly, by a CooperRiis psychiatrist.
 To facilitate self-monitoring and participation in treatment, residents receive written and verbal education on all medications prescribed for them in order to facilitate long-term independent medication management.